-Increasing the participation of women in the digital sector
+Actions to increase the participation of women in digital

 In view of the findings from the study, Mariya Gabriel, Commissioner in charge of Digital Economy and Society has outlined actions as part of her strategy that will facilitate an increase in the participation of women in the digital sector.
 The actions will focus on three main areas: